backgroundhero waves

 • in the course of your employment with us.

-By accessing the Website, you agree to our Terms of Use the collection and use of your Personal Information as described in this Privacy Policy.
+By accessing the Websites, you agree to our Terms of Use, including the collection and use of your Personal Information as described in this Privacy Policy.
 However, this does not equate to consent for the processing of your Personal Information for purposes of EEA and UK data protection laws.

 Notice at Collection: Personal Information We Collect

-• Personal Identifiers: Name, email address, home address, telephone numbers, IP address.
+• Personal identifiers: Name, email address, home address, telephone numbers, IP address. *Additionally, governmental ID information, date of birth, social security number, signature

-• Internet and other electronic activity information: Device and browser type and version, operating system; your use and interaction with our Website.
+• Internet and other electronic activity information: Device and browser type and version, operating system; your use and interaction with our Websites and other sites,*

-We have collected the same categories of Personal Information in the 12 months prior to the date of this Privacy Policy.
+With respect to the categories of Personal Information listed above that are marked with an asterisk (*), we have collected the same categories of Personal Information in the 12 months prior to the date of this Privacy Policy.
+We have only recently started to collect the other categories of Personal Information.

 Notice at Collection: Purposes for Collection of Personal Information